UNC-ChemNMR/CHEM-467-python-for-chemists/setup/2)-setup-jupyter-via-longleaf.md

     UNC CHEM 467

-    This course will teach you the python fundementals required for calculating molecular descriptos, analyze data (NMR), and visualize scietific data.
+    This course will teach you the python fundamentals required for calculating molecular descriptors, analyze data (NMR), and visualize scientific data.

     ## Overview